jarischaefer/hal-api/README.md

 }
 ```

-Notice the "users.show" relation in the _emedded field.
+Notice the "users.show" relation in the `_embedded` field.

 ```json
 {